CodeScop/Oge-Mai-Field-Guide/rainaexpeditionresources.md

 - **Used for:** equipping, outside game
 - **Equip:** Weapon2: +8 Attack, +8 Defense, +0 Luck

+### Hunter Tokens

+- **Hunt Sources:**

+  Note: Hunt monsters have been known to move around the Forest Expedition unpredictably.
+I am therefore listing all of them there without subareas for this part.
+Alnu is consistently present at Base Camp if you need to find them.

+  - outside game

+- **Late Aug 2020 Sources Outside the Hunt:**

+  Late August 2020 sources are - wait for it - BLUE.

+  ...
+I am exhausted from the Expedition Explosion this month, so instead of my usual Hunter Token source list built after running a battle against every monster in the game, I'm going to simply list monsters that appear to fit the clue and have the Hunter Token icon in their drop list.
+Look up their wordcount and infer their drops as you will.

+  - outside game
+  - Global Battles: Vi, Viyusa, Awa
+  - SurfaceC, SacredS Battles: Global and Hunt only
+  - SwampL Battle: Rhamp

+- **Sell price:** 10 Coins (don't sell, much better to spend)

+- **Used for:** outside game

 ### Leather Roll

 - **Sources:** outside game,